TheViking733n/CodeForces_Add_Friends/README.md

 # CodeForces_Add_Friends
 ### _Automatically adds friends on CodeForces from a list of handles._
 A simple selenium and webscraping project I made to automate the process of adding friends to my alternate CodeForces handle.

 ## Features
-- Easy to use 🙂
+- Easy to Use and Fast 🙂
-- Fully automatic 🔥
+- Automatically detects those handles which are already in your friends 🔥
 - Cross Platform 💻
 - No technical knowledge required to use 😎